Aswathi-06/Road_Accident_Severity_Prediction/README.md

 Three classification models — Random Forest, Logistic Regression, and Decision Tree — are trained and compared to predict Accident_severity.\
 The dataset is divided into training and testing sets using an 80-20 split, with stratification on the target column to preserve class proportions across all three severity levels.\
 The performance of each model is evaluated using Accuracy Score, Classification Report, and a Confusion Matrix. \
-Visualization is also generated to interpret how the model makes its predictions.\
 \
 Install Required Libraries